 The rubber ducky has long been considered a favorite bath toy among American children.
 Not only was it a fun toy to play with as a youngster, but it was remarkably cute as well!

 In this next article, I will be demonstrating how to draw a cute little rubber ducky on paper with pencil.
 You can learn how to draw a ducky similar to the one above.
 I won't be showing you how to color it, as that is entirely up to you how and if you want to include color in the finished drawing.

-A rubber duck has a very round-shaped head, almost a complete circle.
+A rubber duck has a very round-shaped head; it's almost a complete circle.
 In this first step, draw 3/4 of a circle, leaving an opening at the bottom.
 The is where the body will meet later on.

 Draw the basic shape of the duck's body.
 The way that a rubber duck is posed, it is usually in a folded up and rounded shape.
-Feet tucked under his body.
+The feet are tucked under his body.
 But since a rubber ducky doesn't have any legs by default, we are mainly going to focus on the overall shape of the body.

 Now draw in the back tail portion of the duck.
-Just a basic tail shaped that goes up a bit at the top.
+It's just a basic tail shape that goes up a bit at the top.
 Now that we have completed drawing the overall outline, it's time to move our focus to the finer features of our rubber duck.